ekkehard-morgenstern/JTermEmu/README.md

 # JTermEmu
 This is a terminal emulator written in Java, currently only as a proof of concept that it actually works in realtime at 60 fps, even on lower-spec hardware.
 I wrote the same program roughly 20 years ago, but lost its source code.
-So I rewrote it.
+So I rewrote it from scratch.

 It has many features like overline, underline, double underline, slow blink, fast blink, color, thin, bold, blacken and various strike-out modes.